trivy

 return nil

-// This example showcases how to scan a rootfs with Trivy.
+no available example in current language// This example showcases how to scan a rootfs with Trivy.

 func (m *Examples) Trivy_Rootfs(ctx context.Context) error {